 Enter new categories

-You can increase profits by entering new categories when there is an untapped or under-served need.
-There could be a significant changing demographic that impacts your base.
-Or you are able to translate/transfer your reputation to a new user group.
-There should be something within your product/brand that helps fuel the brand post trial.
-Trial without repeat, means you’ll get the spike but then bust.
-Substantial investment required.
-Don’t let it distract from protecting the base loyal users.
+Or you can translate/transfer your reputation to a new user group.
+There should be something within your product/brand that helps fuel the brand post-trial.
+Trial without repeat means you’ll get the spike but then bust.
+Substantial investment is required.
+Don’t let it distract from protecting the loyal users.

 Create new uses

-You can drive profits through format line extensions that take your experience or name elsewhere.
-Able to leverage same benefit in convenient “on the go” offering.
-Make sure current brand is in order before you divert attention, funding and focus on expansion area.
-Investment needed, could divert from spend on base business.
-Be careful because the legendary stories (Arm and Hammer) don’t come along as much as we hope.
+You can drive brand profits through format line extensions that take your experience or name elsewhere.
+Can you leverage the same benefit in a convenient “on-the-go” offering?
+Ensure the current brand is in order before you divert attention, funding, and focus on expansion areas.
+Importantly, the investment needed could divert from spending on base business.

 brand profit